statico/blue-ball-machine/README.md

 # blue ball machine

 Not sure where the original GIF is from.
+I am not the author.

 https://statico.github.io/blue-ball-machine/